JustinMrks/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+    Marking up your HTML to give it meaning, like specific related sections to make it easier for others to read your code.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+    Display: block; creates a new line          Block fills the area given to it
+    Display: inline; doesn't make a new line    Inline takes only the space it needs

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? content->padding->border->margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+    The secondary axis, so if you are working in row, it would do the vertical axis, and if you were working in column it would change the horizontal axis

 5. Explain why git is valuable to a team of developers.
+    It allows everybody to work on the same project at once and combine their work once a section is completed as well as go back on old work if something new breaks the code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.